Fritz Zwicky: Humanitarian

-Zwicky was a generous humanitarian with a great concern for wider society.
+Zwicky was a humanitarian with concern for wider society.
 These two sides of his nature came together in the aftermath of the Second World War, when Zwicky worked hard to collect tons of books on astronomy and other topics, and shipped them to war-ravaged scientific libraries in Europe and Asia.

 He also had a longstanding involvement with the charitable Pestalozzi Foundation of America, supporting orphanages.
 Zwicky received their gold medal in 1955, in recognition of his services.

 Zwicky loved the mountains, and was an accomplished alpine climber.

 He was critical of political posturing by all sides in the Middle East, and of the use of nuclear weapons in World War II.
 He considered that hope for the world lay with free people of good will who work together as needed, without institutions or permanent organizations.

 Media persona

 The memorial plaque on the house in Varna where Zwicky was born.
 His contributions to the understanding of the neutron stars and the dark matter are explicitly mentioned.

 Zwicky's ideas captured the imagination of the public.
 He was widely quoted by reporters.

 The New York Times published updates of Zwicky's supernova search on a regular basis.
 In 1934 he was featured in Literary Digests "They Stand Out from the Crowd" column, ... and in 1935 he gave a Science Service Radio Talk titled "Stellar Guests". ...

 In January 1934, Los Angeles Times published the cartoon "Be Scientific with Ol' Doc Dabble", which had a caption describing Zwicky's research and which implicitly caricatured him as "Doc Dabble".

 Some scenes of the 13th episode of Cosmos: A Spacetime Odyssey depicts an actor playing Fritz Zwicky, at the same time that Neil DeGrasse Tyson talks about the importance of Zwicky's studies on supernovae.